alsnrbernardo/fsharp-web-server-showcase/README.md

-# score-api
+# Scoring-API

-POC API for CPF scoring based on F# (Dotnet 6) and the SAFE stack.
+POC API for scoring CPFs based on F# (Dotnet 6) and the SAFE stack.

 ### Setting the application up (from scratch)